PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 ### System Counting

+Many Linux distributions sends some telemetry data by default to count how many systems are using their software.
+Consider disabling this depending on your threat model.

-The Fedora Project [counts](https://fedoraproject.org/wiki/Changes/DNF_Better_Counting) how many unique systems access its mirrors by using a [`countme`](https://fedoraproject.org/wiki/Changes/DNF_Better_Counting#Detailed_Description) variable instead of a unique ID.
-Fedora does this to determine load and provision better servers for updates where necessary.
+The Fedora Project does this by [counting](https://fedoraproject.org/wiki/Changes/DNF_Better_Counting) how many unique systems access its mirrors by using a [`countme`](https://fedoraproject.org/wiki/Changes/DNF_Better_Counting#Detailed_Description) variable instead of a unique ID.

 This [option](https://dnf.readthedocs.io/en/latest/conf_ref.html#options-for-both-main-and-repo) is currently off by default.
-We recommend adding `countme=false` to `/etc/dnf/dnf.conf` just in case it is enabled in the future.
-On systems that use `rpm-ostree` such as Silverblue, the countme option is disabled by masking the [rpm-ostree-countme](https://fedoramagazine.org/getting-better-at-counting-rpm-ostree-based-systems/) timer.
+However, you could add `countme=false` to `/etc/dnf/dnf.conf` just in case it is enabled in the future.
+On systems that use `rpm-ostree` such as Fedora Silverblue or Kinoite, the `countme` option can be disabled by masking the [rpm-ostree-countme](https://fedoramagazine.org/getting-better-at-counting-rpm-ostree-based-systems/) timer.

 openSUSE also uses a [unique ID](https://en.opensuse.org/openSUSE:Statistics) to count systems, which can be disabled by deleting the `/var/lib/zypp/AnonymousUniqueId` file.

-[Snapd](https://github.com/snapcore/snapd), while providing somewhat useful sandboxing on AppArmor + Cgroupsv1 systems, assigns a [unique ID](https://snapcraft.io/docs/snap-store-metrics) to your snapd installation and use it for telemetry.
+[Snapd](https://github.com/snapcore/snapd) assigns a [unique ID](https://snapcraft.io/docs/snap-store-metrics) to your snapd installation and use it for telemetry.
 While this is generally not a problem, if your threat model calls for anonimity, you should not be using snap packages, and you should remove snapd from your Ubuntu installation.

-Ubuntu does like to put packages in the .deb repository that will just install its snap counterpart.
-An example of this would be the [Chromium package](https://askubuntu.com/questions/1185091/why-apt-package-chromium-browser-installs-snap-package-instead).
-If you choose to remove snapd, you can use `sudo apt-mark hold snapd` to prevent accidental installation of snapd again.
+On Debian based distributions, and especially Ubuntu, consider holding `snapd` with `sudo apt-mark hold snapd` to avoid accidentally installing it in the future.

 ### Keystroke Anonymization
 You could be [fingerprinted based on soft biometric traits](https://www.whonix.org/wiki/Keystroke_Deanonymization) when you use the keyboard.
 The [Kloak](https://github.com/vmonaco/kloak) package could help you mitigate this threat.
 It is available as a .deb package from [Kicksecure's repository](https://www.kicksecure.com/wiki/Packages_for_Debian_Hosts) and an [AUR package](https://aur.archlinux.org/packages/kloak-git).